Ski tour

 Höhenprofil

-A scenic ski tour starting in the hamlet of Schwende.
-Already the ascent fascinates with the wild landscape of the Gottesacker Walls & in the upper area the tour scores with a magnificent mountain panorama.
+A scenically magnificent ski tour starting at the football pitch in Au.
+Already the ascent fascinates with the wild landscape in Kürental and the upper section impresses with a spectacular mountain panorama.

-Experiencing nature consciously stands for a respectful togetherness among winter sports enthusiasts and towards nature.
-The route described takes into account the winter sanctuary in the hamlet of Schwende.
+Consciously experiencing nature stands for respectful interaction among winter sports enthusiasts and towards nature.
+The described route takes into account the designated forest-wildlife protection areas in Kleinwalsertal.

 The ski tour is recommended in good weather, then the mountain lives up to its name.